senyubia/PD2-Single-Player-Enhanced/README.md

 - Token of Absolution from Akara costs 3m, up from 500k,
 - new grand charm: Cain's Wisdom,
 - rejuvs worth 4x more,
-- rejuvs buyable from Anya, full rejuvs available in Hell.
+- rejuvs buyable from Anya, full rejuvs available in Hell,
+- crafting infusions can be crafted - 1 corresponding pgem + 1 jewel fragment + Fal,
+- reroll Rainbow Facet - Rainbow Facet + 2 of each type of pgem (excluding skulls).

 **Main changes compared to PD2 Single Player+:**
 - removed recipes to downgrade runes,